githedgehog/docs/docs/user-guide/devices.md

 switches and currently it could be MCLAG or ESLAG (EVPN MH / ESI).
 A switch can only belong to a single redundancy group.

-MCLAG is only supported for pair of switches and ESLAG is supported for up to 4 switches.
+MCLAG is only supported for pairs of switches and ESLAG is supported for up to 4 switches.
 Multiple types of redundancy groups can be used in the fabric simultaneously.

 Connections with types `mclag` and `eslag` are used to define the servers connections to switches.
 They are only